coldshrine/study-notes/books/designing-data-intensive-applications.md

 CAP is sometimes presented as _Consistency, Availability, Partition tolerance: pick 2 out of 3_.
 Or being said in another way _either Consistency or Available when Partitioned_.

 CAP only considers one consistency model (linearizability) and one kind of fault (_network partitions_, or nodes that are alive but disconnected from each other).
 It doesn't say anything about network delays, dead nodes, or other trade-offs.
 CAP has been historically influential, but nowadays has little practical value for designing systems.

+---

+The main reason for dropping linearizability is _performance_, not fault tolerance.
+Linearizabilit is slow and this is true all the time, not on only during a network fault.

+### Ordering guarantees

+Cause comes before the effect.
+Causal order in the system is what happened before what (_causally consistent_).

+_Total order_ allows any two elements to be compared.
+Peg, natural numbers are totally ordered.

+Some cases one set is greater than another one.

+Different consistency models:

+* Linearizablity. _total order_ of operations: if the system behaves as if there is only a single copy of the data.
+* Causality.
+Two events are ordered if they are causally related.
+Causality defines _a partial order_, not a total one (incomparable if they are concurrent).

+Linearizability is not the only way of preserving causality. **Causal consistency is the strongest possible consistency model that does not slow down due to network delays, and remains available in the face of network failures.**

+You need to know which operation _happened before_.